Monairy/Deep-Learning-Framework/DLFramework.md

     Returns:

-        dictionary:parameters a dictionary that contains the updated weights and biases array:Costs an array that contain the cost of each iterationModule Loss
+        dictionary:parameters a dictionary that contains the updated weights and biases array:Costs an array that contain the cost of each iteration Module Loss
 ===========

 Functions